 GSD=alfocSwPw (2)

-with L, npix, a, lfoc, Sw, and Pw corresponding to total length of the animal (m), number of pixels, altitude (m), focal length (mm), width of sensor size (mm), and width of the image resolution in pixels, respectively.
-The width was used for the sensor size and image resolution because the whales were captured full frame widthwise (Gough et al., 2019).
+with L, npix, a, lfoc, Sw, and Pw corresponding to total length of the animal (Lbody; m), number of pixels, altitude (m), focal length (mm), width of sensor size (mm), and width of the image resolution in pixels, respectively.
+The width was used for the sensor size and image resolution because the images of the whales were captured full frame widthwise (Gough et al., 2019).

 Morphometric Measurements

-Using ImageJ, the scale was set by creating a straight line from the notch in the middle of the fluke to the tip of the nose and entering the total length as the known distance.
-The fluke area was calculated by carefully drawing a polygonal outline of the fluke to measure the area.
-Chord length was measured by drawing a straight line from the notch in the fluke to the top of the fluke (not the peduncle).
-Body mass was estimated from total body length using regressions given by Kahane-Rapport (2018).
-Body surface area estimated from total body length using data provided by Fish (pers. comm).
+Using ImageJ (NIH), the scale was set by creating a straight line from the notch between the caudal flukes to the tip of the rostrum and entering the total length as the known distance.
+The combined planar surface area of the flukes (Fa; m2) was calculated by carefully drawing a polygonal outline of the flukes.
+Chord length of the flukes (C; m) was measured as the linear distance from the notch between the flukes to the anterior insertion of the flukes on the tail.
+Body mass (m2) was estimated from total body length using regressions given by Kahane-Rapport (2018).
+The wetted surface area of the body (Sa ; m2) was estimated from total body length using data provided by Fish (pers. comm).

 Mathematical Calculations